-I’ve assembled a list of some recipes that every beginner cook should know – from cooking simple chicken thighs to baking everyone’s favorite chocolate chip cookies.
+I’ve assembled a list of some basic recipes that every beginner cook should know.
+From cooking simple chicken thighs to baking everyone’s favorite chewy chocolate chip cookies.
 It’s never too late to learn and cooking for yourself is a great way to save money.

 Whenever anyone asks for an easy recipe to bring to a party or serve guests this is always my first recommendation!

-– At its core this recipe is seasoned, chopped tomatoes over toasted bread.
+At its core this recipe is seasoned, chopped tomatoes over toasted bread.
 The Italian classic is easy to make and incredibly flavorful.
 It can be made year round though it’s best made during the summer months, peak tomato season.

-– This simple chicken thigh recipe can be paired with everything from rice and vegetable and topped with alfredo pasta cream sauce or paired with a simple Caesar salad.
+This simple chicken thigh recipe can be paired with everything from rice and vegetable and topped with alfredo pasta cream sauce or paired with a simple Caesar salad.
 Simply serve alongside seasonal roasted vegetables and a starch like a creamy mash potato for a more complete meal.
 If you prefer boneless chicken, check out this easy recipe instead.

-– This recipe is like adult mac and cheese!
+This recipe is like adult home cooked mac and cheese!
 It’s a deceptively simple recipe with just a few ingredients but will impress a date or parents alike.
 This is the most simple, easy recipe of all beginner recipes!

-– It’s great to know how to cook a whole chicken though simply roasting a whole chicken will take longer to cook than this method.
+It’s great to know how to cook a whole chicken though simply roasting a whole chicken will take longer to cook than this method.
 Spatchcocking the chicken allows it to cook faster and is a great simple beginner recipe.
 The leftover meat can be added to soups or salads or chicken salad.

-– This salad comes together without any heavy dressings and is one of my favorite beginner recipes.
+This salad comes together without any heavy dressings and is one of my favorite beginner recipes.
 The dressing is made in the bowl as you assemble the salad and topped with homemade croutons.
 The chili oil croutons are simply made in a flavored olive oil and cooked until crispy on a parchment paper lined baking sheet.

-– You will never want to use store-bought tortillas again.
+You will never want to use store-bought tortillas again.
 They are surprisingly easy to make and come together with just a few ingredients: flour, salt, water & bacon fat (or vegetable shortening/ oil).
 Make these tortillas from scratch and serve them with your favorite taco filling recipe.

-– Miso butter has become a staple in my house and can be used for other vegetables as well as an alternative to this root vegetable.
+Miso butter has become a staple in my house and can be used for other vegetables as well as an alternative to this root vegetable.
 Try using the butter with carrots, broccoli or even peeled and cut russet potatoes.

 This buttery garlic bread pairs well with any pasta dish or salad!
 If you can make a grilled cheese sandwich then you can easily make this cheesy garlic bread!

-– This chili can be made in a large batch and served with everyone’s favorite toppings or over a baked sweet potato.
+This chili can be made in a large batch and served with everyone’s favorite toppings or over a baked sweet potato.
 I like using ground beef for a classic version.
 Try swapping the meat for a leaner meat like turkey or even moose meat.

-– Risotto can easily be doubled or tripled for larger dinner parties and this scampi sauce can also be served over pasta.
+Risotto can easily be doubled or tripled for larger dinner parties and this scampi sauce can also be served over pasta.
 Risotto is another flexible recipe – wilted or sautéed greens like rapini or spinach can be stirred in as well as sautéed mushrooms for a vegetarian variation or even roasted tomatoes.

-– This is a great recipe because it’s so flexible – toss in whatever veggies (or even meat) you have leftover.
+This is a great recipe because it’s so flexible – toss in whatever veggies (or even meat) you have leftover.
 Repurpose roasted vegetables from the night before to make a delicious breakfast.

-– If you can cook rubbery, pale yellow scrambled eggs, you can cook these luscious eggs, all it takes is a bit of patience.
+If you can cook rubbery, pale yellow scrambled eggs, you can cook these luscious eggs, all it takes is a bit of patience.
 Serve with bacon and buttered toast for a classic breakfast.

 As Monica in the iconic show Friends says, “I want to be the mom that makes the world’s best chocolate chip cookies”.
 Except everyone should be able to make these chewy chocolate chip cookies!
 They’re gooey and best served warm.
 The dough can be made and shaped ahead of time as stored frozen until ready to use.